1. Knowledge Base

 Select Split Option:

-Split Hours and Amount - hours worked and amount to be billed will be split between all clients-matters under this split billing project, according to the percentages assigned to each client-matter (as shown below).
+Split Hours and Amount – hours worked and amount to be billed will be split between all Client-Matters under this split billing project, according to the percentages assigned to each Client-Matter (as shown below).

-Split Hours and Calculate Amount - the number of hours worked will be split first, then the total amount to be billed will be calculated according to the percentages assigned to each client-matter (as shown below).
-This is useful for those split billing projects that have various timekeepers with different default rates working on it.
+Split Hours and Calculate Amount – the number of hours worked will be split first, then the total amount to be billed will be calculated according to the percentages assigned to each Client-Matter (as shown below).
+This is useful for those split billing projects with various timekeepers with different default rates working on it.

 Step Two